-What’s the Difference Between Camellia Japonica and Other Types of Camellia?
+Differences Between Camellia Japonica and Other Types of Camellia

-The main difference between Camellia japonica and other types of camellias is the timing of the blooming season.
+The main difference between Camellia japonica and other camellia types is the blooming season’s timing.
 Camellia japonica is a spring-blooming camellia that flowers from January until March.
-Other popular types, like Camellia sasanqua and Camellia sinensis both bloom from fall until early winter.
+Other popular types, like Camellia sasanqua and Camellia sinensis, bloom from fall until early winter.

 Camellia japonica is probably the most common camellia grown in gardens.
 As such, there are thousands of Camellia japonica cultivars on the market.
 Here are some of the most popular cultivars: